TurkerGokturk/Linux_Manage_Users_and_Groups/Linux-plus-3-manage-users-and-groups.md

 # Hands-on Linux-03 : Managing Users and Groups

-Purpose of the this hands-on training is to teach the students how to manage users and groups.
+Purpose of the this hands-on training is to teach  how to manage users and groups.

 ## Learning Outcomes